vindarel/common-lisp-course-in-videos/README.md

 Here is some feedback from people who took the course:

+> It's good content I've literally been longing for […] It's really nice to have a concise version I can compare [my] notes with.
+Also this course gets into some things I didn't get to because of lack of time, so that's exciting to look forward to.

+Evan, April of 2023.

 > Thank you so much!
 I love the Udemy course and am always excited when new chapters arrive 😀

 @louis@emacs.sh on Mastodon, on February of 2023 (much thanks too!).